jzerfowski/fif2csv/readme.md

   --replace_type, -nap  Replace original file extension with [output_type] --no_times, -nt       If used as an argument, no header with the times in seconds is prepended --transpose, -t       Transpose the data such that time is in colums.
-Puts the time into rows by default
+Puts the time into rows by default --no_header, -nh      Store a header for each column (Time, Sensor name(s)).
+Only if transpose is not set
 ```

 ### Windows